- Survey Facts: Participation (Facts 1 through 5)

 - Survey Facts: Since Diagnosis (Facts 22 through 34)

-What was happening at diagnosis?
+What was Happening at Diagnosis?

 SURVEY FACT 10:

-Over half the children in My Childhood Cancer: Survey Series were under the age of 5 when they were diagnosed with cancer.
+More than half the children in My Childhood Cancer: Survey Series were under the age of 5 when they were diagnosed with cancer.

 SURVEY FACT 11: